-Realistic yield expectations (R.Y.E.) are an estimate of the yield potential (average of the best 3 out of 5 years) of a soil series under a high level of management.
+Realistic yield expectations (R.Y.E.) are estimates of the yield potential (average of the best three out of five years) of a soil series under a high level of management.
 In conjunction with a nitrogen factor (for cotton this factor ranges from 0.03 to 0.12 pounds of nitrogen per pound of lint yield), R.Y.E. values can be used to estimate total nitrogen needs for a specific field.
-For example, a Norfolk soil has an R.Y.E. value of 875 pounds of lint per acre and a nitrogen factor of 0.09; thus the calculated nitrogen rate is:
+For example, a Norfolk soil has a R.Y.E. value of 875 pounds of lint per acre and a nitrogen factor of 0.09; thus, the calculated nitrogen rate is: